 People don’t associate the words ‘overhead garage door’ and ‘home safety systems’ right away, but it might be the easiest access thieves have to enter your home.

 Often people will leave the door leading to their home through the garage unlocked, thinking that thieves would need an electric controller to enter the garage.
-Whether your door uses a manual open, older controller remote, or digital security, the door is hackable, and your valuables and loved ones are at risk.
+Whether your door uses a manual open, older controller remote, or digital security, the door is hackable, and your valuables and ones you love are at risk.

 Take a look at this video that shows how easily someone can enter your garage using a coat hanger or wire in seconds.